 Based on the results of observations, interviews, and documentation, the researcher conducted an analysis using the Fishbone Diagram method (also known as the Ishikawa diagram).
-The
+The analysis revealed that the causes of container shifting can be categorized into several main factors:

-Material Factor
+1. Material Factor